 Pediatric Grand Rounds is designed to improve the broad practice of pediatric medicine, including patient care, healthcare research, medical education, public health, and innovation.

 Grand Rounds sessions are open to the public, and most presentation materials are posted here for review.
-CME credits are available to those who attend in-person or listen online.
+CME credits are available to those who watch live online.

 Below is a list of upcoming Pediatric Grand Rounds sessions.